okta/workflows-templates/workflows/onboard_and_offboard_with_office365/readme.md

 6. Click on Add Group

-Create the Okta group that will be used to trigger the Okta Workflows in this flow pack.
+Create the Okta group that will be used to trigger the Okta Workflows in this template.

 1. Navigate to Directory -> People

 2. Click on Add Person

-3. Enter the following information based on information that you recorded above in the �Create a target user in the Office 365 tenant� step.
+3. Enter the following information based on information that you recorded above in the Create a target user in the Office 365 tenant step.
     * First name: use the First name that you recorded for target user
     * Last name: user the Last name that you recorded for the target user
     * Username: use the Username that you recorded for the target user +  \
     the Username domain that you recorded for the target user (ex.
 [Tammy.tester@example.com](mailto:Tammy.tester@example.com))
     * Primary email: this should be the same as the Username field
     * Password: Select Set by admin
-    * Enter Password: the desired password for this user.  (for ease of testing this Okta workflow, make it the same password you recorded for this user in the �Create a target user in the Office 365 tenant� step.
+    * Enter Password: the desired password for this user.  (for ease of testing this Okta workflow, make it the same password you recorded for this user in the Create a target user in the Office 365 tenant step.

 4. Click the Save button

-5. Enter the following information based on information that you recorded above in the �Create a manager user in the Office 365 tenant� step.
+5. Enter the following information based on information that you recorded above in the Create a manager user in the Office 365 tenant step.
     * First name: use the First name that you recorded for manager user
     * Last name: user the Last name that you recorded for the manager user
     * Username: use the Username that you recorded for the manager user +  \@ + the Username domain that you recorded for the manager user (ex.
 [Terry.manager@example.com](mailto:Tammy.tester@example.com))
     * Primary email: this should be the same as the Username field
-    * Password: Select �Set by admin�
+    * Password: Select Set by admin
-    * Enter Password: the desired password for this user.  (for ease of testing this Okta workflow, make it the same password you recorded for this user in the �Create a manager user in the Office 365 tenant� step.
+    * Enter Password: the desired password for this user.  (for ease of testing this Okta workflow, make it the same password you recorded for this user in the Create a manager user in the Office 365 tenant step.
 6. Edit the target user in Okta to add the manager

 7. Navigate to Directory -> People